 Our success depends on our ability to acquire and retain customers in a cost-effective manner.
-In order to expand our customer base, we must appeal to and acquire customers who have historically used other channels to purchase the wide variety of products we offer and may prefer alternatives to our offerings, such as those offered by other vendors on Amazon, eBay, Walmart and Jet, traditional brick-and-mortar retailers, and the websites of our competitors or our suppliers' own websites.
+In order to expand our customer base, we must appeal to and acquire customers who have historically used other channels to purchase the wide variety of products we offer and may prefer alternatives to our offerings, such as those offered by other vendors on Amazon and Walmart, traditional brick-and-mortar retailers, and the websites of our competitors or our suppliers' own websites.
 We expect competition in e-commerce generally to continue to increase.
 Competitors have introduced lower cost or differentiated products that are perceived to compete with our products.
 If we are unable to correctly anticipate market trends and customer demand, our ability to sell our products could be impaired.
 We have made investments related to customer acquisition and expect to continue to spend significant amounts to acquire additional customers.
 Our paid advertising efforts consist primarily of online channels, including search engine marketing, display advertising and paid social media.
 These efforts are expensive and may not result in the cost-effective acquisition of customers.
 We cannot assure you that the net profit from new customers we acquire will ultimately exceed the cost of acquiring those customers.
-If we fail to deliver quality products, or if consumers do not perceive the products we offer to be of high value and quality, we may not be able to acquire new customers.
-If we are unable to acquire new customers who purchase products in numbers sufficient to grow our business, we may not be able to generate the scale necessary to drive beneficial network effects with our suppliers, our net revenue may decrease and our business, financial condition and operating results may be materially adversely affected.
+If we fail to deliver quality products, or if consumers do not perceive the products in numbers sufficient to grow our business, we may not be able to generate the scale necessary to drive beneficial network effects with our suppliers, our net revenue may decrease and our business, financial condition and operating results may be materially adversely affected.

 We believe new customers can originate from word-of-mouth and other non-paid referrals from existing customers.
 Therefore, we must ensure that our existing customers remain loyal to us in order to continue receiving those referrals.
 If our efforts to satisfy our existing customers are not successful, we may not be able to acquire new customers in sufficient numbers to continue to grow our business, or we may be required to incur significantly higher marketing expenses in order to acquire new customers.
 For example, since 2016, Amazon has maintained a policy whereby they will purge all reviews they believe are paid for.
 While we do not ask customers to leave a positive review or change a review, some of our reviews have been purged by Amazon in accordance with this policy because Amazon believed they were questionable or not authentic.
 If Amazon continues to purge reviews or if we are unable to maintain our positive reviews, it may adversely affect our ability to acquire new customers.
-In addition, we believe that Amazon has placed limitations on the daily volume of reviews that may be provided for any specific product listing.
+In addition, we believe that Amazon has, from time to time, placed limitations on the daily volume of reviews that may be provided for any specific product listing.
 This limitation or others relating to customer engagement with our product listings could impact the success of our product listings, which could adversely impact our financial performance.